-The laws vary from state to state as to what defines child abuse but in general, any intentional harm or maltreatment to a child under 18 years old is considered both child abuse and a crime by the law.
-Child abuse can take many forms that can occur at the same time, including:
+While child abuse laws differ from state to state, Dr. Kubiczek-Love says that the intentional harm or maltreatment of a child under 18 is considered both child abuse and a crime.
+Child abuse comes in many different types and they can occur at the same time.

-“Stranger danger” gets a lot of attention in the media.
-It’s something parents often think and talk about.
-Of course, we need to teach children that if someone claims to know their parents and offers to give them a ride, they shouldn’t do so, and they should call an adult.
+“‘Stranger danger’ gets a lot of attention in the media and it’s something that parents often talk to their kids about.
+We do need to teach children that if someone claims to know their parents and offers to give them a ride, they should call a parent, grandparent or another trusted adult first,” says Dr. Kubiczek-Love.

-Parents need to realize, however, that the perpetrator of sexual abuse is usually someone the child already knows: a family member or a coach, teacher, or family friend.
-It might be their piano teacher or someone who leads other after-school activities, such as scouts.
+However, she stresses that parents need to realize that the perpetrator of sexual abuse is usually someone their child already knows: a family member or a coach, teacher or family friend.
+They could even be a music teacher or someone who leads an after-school activity.